SGGPO

 Prolonged heavy rains have damaged onion growing areas in Quang Ngai province.
 Farmers have suffered heavy losses this crop.

 The purple onion growing area in Thanh Thuy village, Binh Hai commune (Binh Son district, Quang Ngai province) was damaged by heavy rain.
-The area of onions about to be harvested was knocked down and flooded, putting the crop at risk.
+The area of onions about to be harvested was knocked down and flooded, putting the crop at risk of failure.

 Waterlogged purple onions rot at the roots and the bulbs.
 Photo: NGUYEN TRANG |

 Ms. Pham Thi Khanh (Thanh Thuy village, Binh Hai commune) has 3 sao of onions, planted for 2 months and only a few days left to harvest, but due to heavy rain, the onion field is flooded.
-Ms. Khanh said: “I planned to wait for the sun to rise so that the onions would be beautiful enough to harvest, but the rain made the onions soggy and rotten.
+Ms. Khanh said: “I planned to wait for the sun to rise so the onions would be beautiful enough to harvest, but the rain made the onions soggy and rotten.
 Normally, 3 sao of purple onions can yield 2.7 tons, but now I can only salvage 3-4 quintals.
-The onions are flooded, the price is low, only 20,000-25,000 VND/kg, worse, only 10,000 VND/kg and traders do not want to buy.
-Farmers have suffered heavy losses this onion crop.”
+The onions are flooded with rain, the price is low, only 20,000-25,000 VND/kg, worse, only 10,000 VND/kg and traders do not want to buy.
+This onion crop, farmers have suffered heavy losses.”

 Purple onions damaged by rainwater.
 Photo: NGUYEN TRANG |